MicrosoftDocs/Viva/Viva/engage/analytics.md

 ## Personal analytics

-All licensed users have access to Personal analytics that help monitor the engagement on any of their Storyline or community posts in Viva Engage.
+All licensed users have access to Personal analytics that help monitor the engagement on any of their storyline or community posts in Viva Engage.

 ![View of Personal Analytics landing page.](/Viva/media/engage/admin/personal-analytics-admin.png)

-## Campaign Analytics
+## Campaign analytics

 Engage admin and corporate communicators have access to analytics that help monitor campaign engagement and improve future campaigns.
 Campaign analytics can be accessed from the campaign management dashboard, the campaign landing page, or through the analytics icon on the top navigation menu of Viva Engage.